Master of Arts (MA) Psychoanalytic Psychotherapy

 Structure

-• A final year of supervised appointment based clinical practice in settings recommended by the college.
+In the second year, students begin one-to-one clinical work.
 Students engage an individual supervisor for this work the fee for which is independent of the DBS programme fee.

 It's also required that students take up their own personal psychoanalysis.
 Cost associated with personal psychoanalysis is independent of the DBS programme fee.